-My first trip happened in January 2016.
-For the first time ever, I left the states and traveled to study in London!
+My first trip was in January 2016.
+For the first time ever, I left the states and traveled abroad to study in London!
 I had never traveled alone or internationally up until that point.

 At the time, I was in my third year of college and experiencing some depression.
-I wasn’t happy with the university that I chose to attend, but felt that it was way too late to transfer to another school.
+I wasn’t happy with the university that I chose to attend but felt that it was way too late to transfer to another school.

 I chose London for my studies because of its diversity, which was one of my hesitations of traveling for the first time as a woman of color.

-There were a lot of other options that I could’ve chosen for my course like Germany or China, but London felt like my safest option.
+There were a lot of other options that I could’ve chosen for my courses like Germany or China, but London felt like my safest option.
 I knew that I would meet other people of color and that my presence wouldn’t be a shock to people as it might’ve been if I’d chosen another country to study in.
 I guess you can say I was playing it safe.

 Before my time in London, I didn’t really have much motivation to travel.
 I guess I just never saw anyone like me traveling.

 Suddenly when I arrived in London, I was hit with a major case of wanderlust!
-I realized how easy it was to travel to and hop from country to country in Europe, so I decided to spend my spring break exploring Europe.
-My break was about three weeks long, so I headed to Italy, Greece, Prague and the Netherlands.
+I realized how easy it was to travel and hop from country to country in Europe, so I decided to spend my spring break exploring Europe.
+My break was about three weeks long, so I headed to Italy, Greece, Prague, and the Netherlands.

-Sometimes I find myself trying to speak quietly in public places while traveling as to not stand out anymore than I already possibly could with brown skin, an afro, and an American accent.
+Sometimes I find myself trying to speak quietly in public places while traveling as to not stand out any more than I already possibly could with brown skin, an afro, and an American accent.

-Traveling as a women of color, I always have to watch my back.
+Traveling as a woman of color, I always have to watch my back.
 It isn’t necessarily a bad thing because we should all aim to protect ourselves while traveling, but I feel that I have to be especially careful.There are often micro-aggressions from other travelers and people of the countries that I am visiting.
 Many of them haven’t been around or met a Black person before so they don’t know how to react.
 Click To Tweet

 I have to deal with situations like that with poise and remind myself that people are inherently good and most do not mean any harm.
 I also have to be a realist about it and accept the fact that some people will hate me before I’ve even opened my mouth and those are the people who I have to encounter and deal with while traveling.